microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/06_AI_Agents.md

 ![](Images/agents-try-in-playground.jpeg)

-2. Let's begin by typing `help` in the chat box.
+2. Let's begin by typing `help` in the prompt box.
 You will notice this starts a New Thread.
 You will notice that we get a series of sample questions that we can test.
 Test one of the questions and see what the Agent replies!

 2. Next, let's try a specific query.
 Type the following: